 50-75% of unspayed female dogs will experience a noticeable false pregnancy during their lifetime.
 It is thought by some biologists that it evolved as a useful condition for wolf packs and continues in the domestic dog.
 If a number of aunties in the pack experience false pregnancy and produce milk, any wolf cubs in the pack would be more likely to survive.

-False pregnancies do occur in other mammals, in the rabbit they can occur in stressful situations.
+False pregnancies do occur in other mammals.
+For example, in rabbits, they can occur in stressful situations.
 The doe may be seen to nest obsessively and lose weight.
 They are thankfully less common in cats and humans.

-What are the signs of a false pregnancy?
+What are the symptoms of a false pregnancy?

 The signs of false pregnancy are usually seen 4-8 weeks after a season.
 Researchers from Glasgow vet school (Root and others) published a helpful review from the experiences of almost 400 vets in 2018.
 They found that the most common finding was enlargement of the mammary glands (breasts).
 Clear fluid brownish fluid or milk may be produced by the swollen glands.